-This RFP is for Out of School Time Programs that are located in QAC and serve students in grades K-12.
+This RFP is for Out of School Time Programs and Clubs that are located in QAC and serve students in grades K-12.
 Applicants' missions should target youth engagement in creative learning opportunities out of school, social competency skills, academic performance, and increasing school attendance.
 A program is defined as a project based on a curriculum which anticipates outcomes for participants.
 Funding is not meant to sustain an organization.

-A total of \$100,000 is available for QAC OST programming for the 2020-21 school year.
-Proposal requests from PROGRAMS may not exceed \$100,000.
-We may make multiple grants for less than \$100,000.
+A total of \$100,000 is available for QAC OST programming for the 2023-2024 school year.
+Proposal requests from Programs may not exceed \$100,000.
+The Committee typically awards multiple grants each for less than \$100,000.
 We reserve the right to award at a lower rate than requested.
-The funding period for the proposal is time of the award through June 30, 2021.
+The funding period for the proposal is time of the award through June 30, 2024.